Paper on a New Framework (V1SH-Bottleneck-CPD framework) to understand vision from the perspective of the primary visual cortex

 Sims et al 2021 Frontal cortical regions associated with attention connect more strongly to central than peripheral V1 , NeuroImage, 2021.

-Behavioral data demonstrating and supporting the Dichotomy between central and peripheral vision
+Behavioral data demonstrating, supporting, or confirming predictions of, the Dichotomy between central and peripheral vision

 Zhaoping, L. (2024) Looking with or without seeing in an individual with age-related macular degeneration impairing central vision i-Perception, 15(4), 1-5, https://doi.org/10.1177/20416695241265821